» Far Cotton CPS

 Tom Elliot, who was my teacher 1953-4, was a strong Christian.
 He was a close friend of Cyril Mortimer's, and stood godfather to Cyril's daughter.
 Like Cyril, he was eventually a headmaster.
 He died of throat cancer sometime before Cyril.

-Fred Adams scandalized the town in the 1960s by running off with the school secretary, having embezzled school funds for the purpose.
-Cyril Mortimer was acting head for a while following this elopement, and Mrs. Mortimer acting school secretary.]
+Fred Adams was succeeded by one Mr. Pritchard in the 1960's.
+Pritchard scandalized the town by running off with the school secretary, having embezzled school funds for the purpose.
+Cyril Mortimer was deputy headmaster at the time, and took on the post of acting head, with Mrs. Mortimer acting school secretary, until a new appointment could be made.
+The new appointee was John Bedford.]